microsoftgraph/msgraph-sdk-php/docs/Examples.md

 ```

-*Using a custom AccessTokenCache implementation*:
+### Using a custom AccessTokenCache implementation:

 A custom [`AccessTokenCache`](https://github.com/microsoft/kiota-authentication-phpleague-php/blob/dev/src/Cache/AccessTokenCache.php) interface implementation can also be provided.
 After the request, the SDK persists the token in the
 custom cache via the `persistAccessToken()` method.